LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### [7] Configure nginx

-To configure Nginx to work as a reverse proxy for your Django application, go to the Nginx configuration folder located at `/etc/nginx/sites-enabled`, create a new file called `django-conf` and add the following.
+To configure Nginx to work as a reverse proxy for your Django application, go to the Nginx configuration file located at `/etc/nginx/sites-enabled/default` and add the following.

 ```
 server {